Keep the family busy with these creative kids competitions!

-If you don’t mind giving them a phone or tablet, set the kids to work on some instant wins!
-My son Ryland loves playing ‘spin to win’ free instant wins online – check my list of instant wins for the latest comps!
+- If you don’t mind giving them a phone or tablet, set the kids to work on some instant wins!
+My son Ryland loves playing ‘spin to win’ free instant wins online, or the games on the Coca-Cola app.
+Check my list of instant wins for the latest comps!

 - If your child loves to write, there’s a great list of current UK writing competitions on the School Reading List website – which also includes public speaking competitions too.